 The information obtained in the risk identification and quantification phases provides the basis for risk containment by the local management units.
-Risk containment encompasses all of methods of the preceding process phases and the quality of the data used are also reviewed in this phase and plausibility checks are carried out on the results.
+Risk containment encompasses all of the measures implemented in order to reduce, limit, avoid and transfer risks and keep risk exposure within the limits defined by the Board of Managing Directors.